Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Tapping on the screen to wake up the G2 is outrageously smart.
 Motorola recently offered something similar in it’s latest phones, including the Droid MAXX I recently reviewed.
 That phone activated the screen in a low-power state when it sensed movement and when it received some sort of notification; that’s far more passive than LG’s offering.
 The G2’s activation scheme is so genuinely new that it’s like the iPhone’s home button; I expect a lot of other smartphone manufacturers to employ similar if not identical systems on future phones.
 The problem however is de-activating the phone, putting it to sleep.
 The only way users can do this is by pressing the physical button on the back — an inconvenience if you are holding the phone normally — or by tapping on an unused space on the home screen.

 For app lovers, this means you’ll need at least one clear space on your home screen specifically to put the phone to sleep.
 It also means that turning the screen off is a two-step process; press the virtual home button, then double-tap on a very specific part of the screen to do it.
 That, or maneuver the phone about to press the physical button.
 That’s part of the reason Samsung put the home button on the right side of their Galaxy S smartphones, so users wouldn’t have to do the reach-around, though in the case of the G2 it’s still easier to put the phone down with a double-tap.
 There just needs to be an easier way to do it.
+And if you are millenial looking for a device that promotes multi tasking, we have compiled this Lg Doubleplay review for you!

 On the software side, LG has gone both above and beyond the requirements and made the G2 a hell of a complicated beast to deal with.
 Some Android fanboys will adore it for this exact reason: the notifications bat is filled way over the brim with every single feature the phone has, along with a ton of apps for quick opening, brightness and volume settings, a quick-link o the settings page, and then finally the actual app notifications.
 There’s only space for three notifications in this uber notifications bar, which is just ridiculous.
 Why bother even have a settings page with all of these options?

 All of this is powered by the latest processor from Qualcomm, a 2.26GHz quad-core CPU, and 2GB of RAM.
 The G2 is packed with 32GB of available storage and runs Android 4.2.2, all of which powers a beautiful 1080p display.
 The screen is a very good IPS panel that displays excellent brights and darks with high levels of contrast.
 On a recent trip to New York, I used it for watching several free TV shows available on the Google Play Store and loved it.
 The 5.2-inch screen is huge and looks great.
+But if you prefer a phone with a better memory, you may read our Lg G5 review.

 What’s slightly less impressive is the battery life.
 It seemed impressive at first, managing about a day and a half from the impressive 3,000 mAh capacity battery, but after the above-mentioned trip, it barely lasted a full day.
 This is in part due to T-Mobile’s relatively poor reception in parts of Queens and Brooklyn (specifically jumping between the two), and also due to the higher-performance components and the large display size.
 Then again, even in LA I had difficulty with maintaining a solid connection.
 While T-Mobile’s coverage in Santa Monica has improved (and T-Mobile is the only carrier I’ve seen actually improve in Santa Monica over the past six months), elsewhere in LA the un-carrier has had worse coverage than its competitors.